IEAWindTask37/IEA-15-240-RWT/README.md

 ## Questions

-Before reaching out to NREL or DTU authors with questions on the model or reports, please see our frequently asked questions (FAQ) on our [Github Wiki](https://github.com/IEAWindTask37/IEA-15-240-RWT/wiki/Frequently-Asked-Questions-(FAQ)).
+Before reaching out to NREL or DTU authors with questions on the model or reports, please see our frequently asked questions (FAQ) on our [Github Wiki](https://github.com/IEAWindTask37/IEA-15-240-RWT/wiki/Frequently-Asked-Questions-(FAQ)) and current or prior [Issues](https://github.com/IEAWindTask37/IEA-15-240-RWT/issues).

-If the FAQ does not address your need, please create a new Issue on this repository so that the dialogue is archived for others that might have similar questions.
+If neither the FAQ or Issues address your need, please create a new Issue on this repository so that the dialogue is archived for others that might have similar questions.
 You can also reach out to the authors directly if that is your preference.
 The technical report lists the contributions of individual authors if you have a specific question.
 Otherwise, you can contact Garrett Barter (garrett.barter@nrel.gov).